Kavumkalakhil/NEOWISE-GLOBE-PROTOCOL-GAME/README.md

 ## Features

-Login and Sign-up:
+-Login and Sign-up

-Players can log in using their username and password or sign up with basic details (username, age, email, and password).
+-Players can log in using their username and password or sign up with basic details (username, age, email, and password).
-Login progress is stored in a MySQL database.
+-Login progress is stored in a MySQL database.
-Four Levels:
+-Four Levels:

-Levels are unlocked as the player progresses, based on their score in each level.
+    - Levels are unlocked as the player progresses, based on their score in each level.
-Each level contains multiple-choice questions designed to teach players about the environment, with topics such as the GLOBE Program, urbanization, and pollution prevention.
+    - Each level contains multiple-choice questions designed to teach players about the environment, with topics such as the GLOBE Program, urbanization, and pollution prevention.
-MySQL Integration:
+- MySQL Integration

-Player information and game progress are stored in a MySQL database for persistence.
+- Player information and game progress are stored in a MySQL database for persistence.
 - Interactive game on environmental topics.
 - Login system to save user progress.
 - Scoring system to track user achievements.